Photon-AI-Research/Photon-AI-Research.github.io/_pages/digital_twins.md

 elaborated model that could use obtained diagnostics for reconstruction of beam at any point in the FEL.

 ## Team
-- Anna Willmann
+- Ankush Checkervarty
-- Tobias Hänel (designated)
+- Tobias Hänel
-- Yunfan Zhang
+- TBA
-- Gopal Kulkarni
+- TBA

 ## Publications
 - Miethlinger, M., Hoffmann, N., Kluge, T. (2022).
 Acceptance Rates of Invertible Neural Networks on Electron Spectra from Near-Critical Laser-Plasmas: A Comparison.
 Applications of Machine Learning and Artificial Intelligence in High Performance Computing @ 14th PPAM. [paper](https://arxiv.org/abs/2212.05836)